 In the current work environment, leaders are trying to find new ways to motivate employees, advocate for them and drive passion and commitment.
 Even though leaders are an essential ingredient to a successful culture, there is still much room for improvement - 35% of employees do not trust senior leaders at their organization.

 Traditionally, the role of leadership wasn’t so much to speak to their workforce and engage in company-wide conversations.
-Today, however, employee-centric employers require from leaders to reach their internal audiences with authentic, inspiring and motivational stories.
+Today, however, employee-centric employers require leaders to reach their internal audiences with authentic, inspiring, and motivational stories.

-As you probably already know, managers are the most accountable for the variance in their employees’ engagement, satisfaction and motivation.
-The way managers communicate with their teams is important for shaping positive employee experience.
+As you probably already know, managers are the most accountable for the variance in their employees’ engagement, satisfaction, and motivation.
+The way managers communicate with their teams is important for shaping a positive employee experience.

 On the other side, only 57% of employees have a relationship with their direct manager that makes it easy to go to them with questions or concerns, and more than 1 in 4 employees do not trust their direct manager.